eBay's billionaire founder helping whistleblower take on Facebook

-San Francisco, Oct 21 (IANS) Billionaire tech critic Pierre Omidyar who founded e-commerce platform eBay is financially supporting Facebook whistleblower Frances Haugen to take on the social media giant.
+San Francisco: Billionaire tech critic Pierre Omidyar who founded e-commerce platform eBay is financially supporting Facebook whistleblower Frances Haugen to take on the social media giant.

 According to a report in Politico, Omidyar's global philanthropic organisation Luminate is handling Haugen's press and government relations in Europe.